 Garlic scapes are hard to find because they’re seasonal, and few groceries sell them.
 They’re ready around early summer and must be cut before they flower, which leaves a tight window of several weeks each year when they’re available.

-Dominick emailed me a few weeks before he cut the scapes off his garlic plants and offered to mail some to me.
-He sells garlic scapes and bulbs that he grows on his homestead farm every year through his eBay store.
+NOTE: Dominick emailed me a few weeks before he cut the scapes off his garlic plants and offered to mail some to me.
+He sells garlic scapes and bulbs that he grows on his homestead farm every year through his store, Wildness Mountain Garlic.

 How to store garlic scapes

 They freeze well just like green onions.
 Keep in mind, the texture will change after defrosting.
-This means it’s better to use them for grilling or turning into pesto if you’re going to freeze them as they may not longer hold their firm texture.
+This means it’s better to use them for grilling or turning into pesto if you’re going to freeze them as they may no longer have a firm texture when you defrost.

 How to cut garlic scapes